craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Get-MsolCompanyInformation | fl *sync*
    ```

-   Verify that DirectorySynchronizationEnable is True.
+1. Verify that DirectorySynchronizationEnable is True.
 If it is not then run the following and check again.

    ```PowerShell
    Set-MsolDirSyncEnabled -EnableDirSync $true -Force
    ```

-1. Do not close PowerShell, it will be used later.

 ### Exercise 5: Download and install AD Connect, set up synchronization